xin-huang/dadi-cli/README.md

 `dadi-CLI` provides a command `Pdf` to help users finding available probability density functions for DFE inference in `dadi`.

-To find out available probability density functions, we use
+To find out available probability density functions, users can use

     dadi-CLI Pdf --names